-To best understand what may benefit your horse the most, Shelbie has pursued classes in the Masterson Method, Orthobionomy, Myofacia, Anatomy, Acupuncture, Reiki, Hoofcare, and Equine dentistry.
+To best understand what may benefit your horse the most, Shelbie has pursued education in a variety of bodywork including Masterson Method, Orthobionomy, Myofacia, Anatomy, Acupuncture, Reiki, Hoofcare, and Equine dentistry.

-To unlock freedom in the rider’s body and increase clarity for the horse, Shelbie has taken classes in the Anat Baniel Method, Feldenkrais, Peggy Cummings/ Connected Riding, Thai Chi For the Equestrian and the Yorkshire Riding Centre to find ways to help the riders body have more freedom and clarity to the horse.
+To unlock freedom in the rider’s body and increase clarity for the horse, Shelbie has sought education in multiple styles of body awareness such as the Anat Baniel Method, Feldenkrais, Peggy Cummings/ Connected Riding, Thai Chi For the Equestrian, and Yorkshire Riding Centre.

 Curiosity drives her to find creative ways to design patient, kind programs for the horse.
 She appreciates that no two rider and horse combinations are the same, and uses these integrative modalities to bring a unique approach to each individual pair

 Currently Shelbie spends the summer teaching and training in Alaska.
-Clinics are held in Fairbanks and the Valley.
-While training horses and weekly lessons are taught throughout Anchorage.
+Clinics are held from Fairbanks to the Kenai Penninsula.
+While training horses and weekly lessons are taught throughout Anchorage and the valley.

 The two also host visitors who want to trek with school horses in Florida's beautiful state parks, lessons, and explore what north Florida has to offer.